Launch price $39.99 until 1 September 2026, then $79.99. Get it now

 3

 Your words land as clean, punctuated text, right where your cursor was.
+Two taps to start so it never happens by accident; one tap to stop, because by then you want it immediately.

 Both directions